EuropeanUniversityFoundation/home_api_metrics/README.md

     Counts how many times it was called in a given month
   - /accomodation/details: Accepts GET requests with one string query parameter: `group`.
     Counts how many times it was called in a given month with the same parameter value.

+## Permissions and authentication
+The module adds the `use home_api_metrics` permission, that has to be added to the roles that should be able to call it.
+Of course, being an api endpoint, the client should take care of authentication.
+By default, `cookies` and `api_key` authentication types are enabled for the module.